Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum

-We are interested primarily in the types of connection among positive and negative nodes, which are shown in Figure~\ref{fig:boxplot_RT8}.
+We are interested primarily in the types of connections among positive and negative nodes, which are shown in Figure~\ref{fig:boxplot_RT8}.
 All the observed \textit{fnn}, \textit{fnp}, \textit{fpn} and \textit{fpp} lie outside the $(2.5\%, 97.5\%)$ quantile range, meaning that connections among negative and positive nodes do not occur at random.
-Moreover, same types of nodes (\textit{fnn} and \textit{fpp}) present a fraction grater than the random distribution while opposite types of nodes (\textit{fnp} and \textit{fpn}) present smaller proportions than what would be expected at random.
-This is in agreement with the idea that users tweeting similar sentiment tend to be more connected than users that tweet opposed sentiments on the matter.
-Therefore, we could consider sentiment alignment as a proxy for homophily among users, i.e., "the tendency of nodes to connect to others who are similar on some variable"~\cite{ognyanova2016network}, the variable being the aggregated sentiment score per user in our analysis.
+Moreover, the same types of nodes (\textit{fnn} and \textit{fpp}) have more links between each other than what is resultant for the random distribution while opposite types of nodes (\textit{fnp} and \textit{fpn}) present smaller proportions than what would be expected at random.
+This is in agreement with the idea that users who show similar sentiment tend to be more connected than users who tweet opposing sentiments on the matter.
+Therefore, we could consider sentiment alignment as a proxy for homophily among users, i.e., ``the tendency of nodes to connect to others who are similar on some variable''~\cite{ognyanova2016network}, the variable being the aggregated sentiment score per user in our analysis.